-- The names of any colleagues/employees who are considered to be either directly involved or who can help with further information. - Any other background information e.g. lists of documents, etc. - 5.7 Concerns should, ideally, be raised in writing. - 5.8 All anonymous concerns will be treated seriously, however without contact details it may be difficult to clarify information, gain additional information or carry out an investigation.
+- The names of any colleagues/employees who are considered to be either directly involved or who can help with further information. - Any other background information e.g. lists of documents, etc. - 5.7 Concerns should, ideally, be raised in writing as soon as possible. - 5.8 All anonymous concerns will be treated seriously, however without contact details it may be difficult to clarify information, gain additional information or carry out an investigation. - 5.9 Although it is not expected that individuals are able to prove allegations beyond reasonable doubt any allegations must be based on the reasonable belief of the person making the disclosure. - 5.10 Any whistleblowing disclosures or allegations made by members of the public should be handled in the same way as those made by employees.